DroopyTersen/droopy-mongo/README.md

 	//internal promise property on the dao so once it is resolved
 	//there will be no more waiting
 	dao.getCollection("movies").then(function(movies) {
-		func(movies, deferred);
+		//movies._collection is the core mongodb object you can use to do anything not wrapped by this library. func(movies, deferred);
 	}, function() {
 		console.log("Error retrieving movies collection.");